 Manav Kaul's First Look From Saina Nehwal Biopic Leaves The Shuttler Impressed!

 After Shraddha Kapoor's exit, Parineeti Chopra stepped in to play badminton star Saina Nehwal in her biopic.
 The film also stars Manav Kaul who essays the role of Saina's coach in the film.
-Both the actors have already kick-started the shooting for the film.
+Both actors have already kick-started the shooting for the film.

 Recently, Manav Kaul took to his Instagram page to unveil his first look from the biopic.
-Sharing a series of pictures as Saina's coach, he captioned them as, "My first look as @nehwalsaina 'a Coach (respect) #SainaNehwalBiopic ... hard working @parineetichopra as Saina Nehwal...
+Sharing a series of pictures as Saina's coach, he captioned them, "My first look as @nehwalsaina 'a Coach (respect) #SainaNehwalBiopic ... hard working @parineetichopra as Saina Nehwal...
 Directed by #AmoleGupte Produced by @itsbhushankumarofficial @tseries.official @tseriesfilms." (sic)

 Check out his post.